FatBoy001/Nuk-Web-Pages-Programming-Week5/README.md

 * password-123

 # Learning Catalog
->How to use session to send value through the pages.
+>How to use session to send value through the pages.</br>
 How to use cookies to save the value for later use.